Wilfred Curtis: Post-war years

 The singular success that marks his air force career in wartime decisions was rewarded by his appointment in 1947 as Chief of the Air Staff.
 In this appointment he guided the RCAF through the difficult stages of reorganization which followed the war and through the expansion of Canada's participation in the Korean War and the North Atlantic Treaty Organization (NATO).
 He received French, American and Italian decorations in recognition of his contributions.
 He remained Chief of the Air Staff until his retirement in January 1953.

 On his retirement from the RCAF he accepted the position of Vice-Chairman of Hawker Siddeley Canada, where he continued to have a substantial impact on the development of aviation in Canada.
 He always devoted time to other aviation concerns: was President of the RCAF Association for two years until he was appointed Grand President of that organization, founded and organized the Canadian National Air Show in 1939 and served as chairman of its scholarship fund and was appointed the Honorary Wing Commander of the No. 400 (City of Toronto) Squadron.

 Other interests included the chairmanship of the committee that formed York University, of which he was elected Chancellor in 1960.
 He served as Chairman of the Canadian Opera Company and President of the Canadian Inter American Association.

 The Air Marshal had a great interest in the development of the Canadian aircraft industry.
 During his term of office, he continually and successfully directed his efforts to secure money for experimental work on and production of a jet trainer and twin engine fighters, the CF-100 Canuck and the CF-105 Arrow suitable for interception operations in the northern Canadian climate.
 Early in the Cold War, he convinced the cabinet that the RCAF should make a major contribution to NATO.
 This resulted in an air division of twelve F-86 Sabre squadrons being dispatched to Europe.
 This major contribution of 300 front line aircraft was the principal air defense force on that continent during the 1950s.

-If there could be named a "Father of Canada's Post War Air Force", Wilfred Curtis would be the outstanding nominee.
-Through his drive, interpersonal skills, sense of humor, compassionate understanding of aviation and effective leadership, the RCAF became a well-knit, effective and efficient fighting force.
-He materially contributed to the glorious saga of Canada's military and industrial aviation accomplishments.